lf-lang/rfcs/rfcs/0011-reusable-reactors-folder.md

 ├── root
 │   ├── bin/
 │   ├── include/
-│   ├── lib/
-│   │   ├── Input.lf
-│   │   ├── ComputerVision.lf
-│   │   └── private/
-│   │       ├── SupportingReactor1.lf
-│   │       └── SupportingReactor2.lf
 │   ├── src/
+│   │   ├── lib/
+│   │   │   ├── Input.lf
+│   │   │   ├── ComputerVision.lf
+│   │   │   └── private/
+│   │   │       ├── SupportingReactor1.lf
+│   │   │       └── SupportingReactor2.lf
 │   ├── src-gen/
 │   ├── fed-gen/  # Only for federated programs (instead of src-gen) │   └── Lingo.toml
 ```

 In this structure, the `private/` directory contains `SupportingReactor1.lf` and `SupportingReactor2.lf`.
-These reactors are intended to be extended by other reactors or imported for specific functions, but are not meant to be exposed to users of the library.
+These reactors are intended to be extended by other reactors or imported for specific functions, but are not meant to be exposed to the library’s end users (i.e., developers).
 This convention helps maintain a clear separation between public and internal components of the library.

 # Drawbacks
 [drawbacks]: #drawbacks